 - Initialize the provider components on the target cluster.
 This installs all the controllers and associated components related to cluster-api , cluster-api-provider-metal3, baremetal-operator and ironic.
 Since it is necessary to have only one set of ironic deployment/containers in the picture, this step also deletes the ironic deployment/containers from ephemeral cluster.

-Moveall the objects from ephemeral to target cluster.
+Moveall the objects from ephemeral to the target cluster.

 De-provisionthe BMHs and delete the target cluster.
-The corresponding metal3-dev-env commands to deprovision worker, controlplane and cluster is as follows:
+The corresponding metal3-dev-env commands to de-provision worker, controlplane and the cluster is as follows:

 ./scripts/deprovision/worker.sh ./scripts/deprovision/controlplane.sh ./scripts/deprovision/cluster.sh